leatile77/alx-zero_day/README.md

 My first readme
-Collaboration: be up to date
+Collaboration: be up to date.